Urigo/angular-meteor/README.md

 ````
 It will likely curse that ````Mongo```` is undefined.
 Luckily, packages adds Angular2 and Meteor declaration file, which means you'll need only to reference it in your TypeScript files to fix errors.

 When you first run your app, Angular2-Meteor will create a declarations (or typings) file ````typings/angular2-meteor.d.ts```` in your app folder .
-Add reference to it (relatively to top folder) in every TypeScript file you have created as follows:
+Add reference to it in every TypeScript file you have created as follows:
 ````ts
 /// <reference path="../typings/angular2-meteor.d.ts" />
 ````
+Make sure that paths are relative to app top folder.

 Note: if you just loaded your app from a repository into empty folder and is running it first time, you'll need to re-start it in order to have all package declaration files in place.